 - To listen to families.
 Hearing or talking about their child's development may be a very emotional experience for some families, especially if there are other stressors in their lives.

-- To emphasize that you are here to help support the family and their child, and that your program staff wants to work as a team with the family to support their child in best possible ways.
+- To emphasize that you are here to help support the family and their child, and that your program staff wants to work as a team with the family to support their child in the best possible way.

-When programs enroll children who receive special services, the T&Cs and program managers should ensure that the children and teachers have adequate resources and supports.
-Teachers need training and consultation to work with children with disabilities.
-The T&Cs or program manager will need to work collaboratively to ensure that an infant's individualized family service plan (IFSP) outcomes or a preschool child's individualized education plan (IEP) goals are addressed.
-The child's family, the school district or agency personnel, and the child care program leaders are a team working on behalf of the child with disabilities.
+When programs enroll children who receive special education or mental health services, the program manager and T&CS should ensure that the children and teachers have adequate resources and supports.
+Teachers may need training and consultation to work with children with disabilities.
+The program manager and T&CS will need to work collaboratively to ensure that an infant’s individualized family service plan (IFSP) outcomes or a preschool child’s individualized education plan (IEP) goals are addressed.
+The child’s family, the school district or agency personnel, and the child care program leaders are a team working on behalf of the child with disabilities.
 Successful inclusion of children with disabilities requires careful planning, intentional teaching, and ongoing communication among all team members.
-You should follow your Service's procedures for how to support children with special needs and what is needed regarding IFSP or IEP documentation.
-You can also access the KIT resources to work with program staff on developing strategies to support children with a variety of special needs.
+You should follow your program’s procedures for how to support children with disabilities and what is needed regarding IFSP or IEP documentation.
+You can also access the KIT resources to work with program staff on developing strategies to support children with a variety of disabilities.

-There are excellent resources available (see the reference list) that T&Cs and program managers may use for professional development for themselves and members of their staff.
-Training and appropriate resources for staff and families are essential to successful inclusion and should be explicitly written into any IFSP or IEP document for children with disabilities attending a child-care or after-school program.
-It is important to remember that families, or sometimes children's special service providers (e.g., occupational therapists, speech therapists, physical therapists, early intervention specialists, etc.), can be a great resource for how to appropriately support a child with special needs.
-As a T&C or program manager, you can arrange meetings where you and the appropriate program staff come together to learn specific techniques to use in the classroom to support the child.
-When appropriate, you can even help families and program staff work together on how they might talk to other children in a child's classroom about their special abilities.
-See the Learn attachment from the PACER Center Champions for Children with Disabilities resource, Telling Classmates about Your Child's Disability May Foster Acceptance, for more information.
-Although this resource is framed for families, it has many helpful ideas and strategies for how families and staff may thoughtfully approach discussions around children with more significant unique abilities with the larger classroom community.
+There are excellent resources available (see the reference list) that program managers and T&CSs may use for professional development for themselves and members of their staff.
+Training and appropriate resources for staff and families are essential to successful inclusion and should be explicitly written into any IFSP or IEP document for children with disabilities attending a child care or after-school program.
+It is important to remember that families, or sometimes children’s special service providers (e.g., occupational therapists, speech therapists, physical therapists, early intervention specialists, etc.), can be a great resource for how to appropriately support a child with disabilities.
+As a program manager, you can arrange meetings where you and the appropriate program staff come together to learn strategies to use in the classroom to support the child.
+When appropriate, you can even help families and program staff work together on how they might talk to other children in a child’s classroom about their disability.
+See the Learn attachment from the PACER Center Champions for Children with Disabilities resource, Telling Classmates about Your Child’s Disability May Foster Acceptance, for more information.
+Although this resource is framed for families, it has many helpful ideas and strategies for how families and staff may thoughtfully approach discussions around children with diverse abilities with the larger classroom community.

-Watch the video below to hear T&Cs and program managers describe their role in ensuring children with disabilities and special needs receive appropriate care and how to support staff members and families through the journey of caring for these exceptional children.
+Watch the video below to hear program managers and T&CSs describe their role in ensuring children with disabilities receive appropriate care and how to support staff members and families through the journey of caring for these exceptional children.

 Collaboration with Community Partners

-The program manager represents the program to local agencies, schools, and businesses.
+The program manager represents the program in working with local agencies, schools, organizations, and businesses.
 Program managers may be involved in local groups such as a child care directors’ association, an interagency council focused on youth development and career training, a local community college work group, family advocacy groups and other associations or boards that promote child and family well-being.
-The program manager demonstrates a commitment to partnerships with other agencies and businesses in the community.
+The program manager demonstrates a commitment to partnerships with other agencies and organizations in the community.
 As the face of the program, the manager acts with integrity and professionalism.

 Some community partnerships may involve program managers committing to carrying out policies and procedures as outlined in memorandums of understanding (MOUs).
-MOUs are sometimes developed between organizations to organize and facilitate agreed-upon services for children and parents.
-For example, a child-care program may have an MOU with a birth-to-3 early-intervention agency that indicates in writing that the agency will conduct developmental screening for infants and toddlers enrolled in the child-care center at no cost to the parents or child-care organization.
-An MOU for developmental screening may commit the program manager to obtaining signed permission forms from parents in order to have their infants screened, explaining the screening process, and including parents in the process.
-Arranging for space at the child-care center for the agency staff to conduct the screenings also may be part of the MOU.
-Such an agreement means parents learn more about their child's development without the need for families to travel to another agency or take time off work.
+MOUs are sometimes developed between organizations to arrange and facilitate agreed-upon services for children and families.
+For example, a child care program may have an MOU with a birth-to-3 early intervention agency that indicates in writing that the agency will conduct developmental screening for infants and toddlers enrolled in the child care center at no cost to the families or child care organization.
+An MOU for developmental screening may commit the program manager to obtaining signed permission forms from legal guardians in order to have their infants screened, explaining the screening process, and including families in the process.
+Arranging for space at the child care center for the agency staff to conduct the screenings also may be part of the MOU.
+Such an agreement means families learn more about their child’s development without the need for families to travel to another agency or take time off work.
 When program managers work together with community agencies and businesses, the time spent on collaboration can result in enhanced service to the children, families, and staff.

-Other community collaboration activities that T&Cs and program managers can engage in include:
+Other community collaboration activities that program managers can engage in include: